MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 #### Configure the MobileFirst OAuthProvider template
 Using the API Designer, configure the imported API.
 1. From the **Assemble** tab choose the **MobileFirst Configuration** component.
-2. In the **MobileFirst Configuration** component, set the variable policy, and update the following variable values:
+2. In the **MobileFirst Configuration** component,  update the following variable values:
    *  **mfp-oauth-type:** Leave the default value (`true`).
    * **mfp-server-url:** PROTOCOL://SERVER_HOST:SERVER_PORT.
 The MobileFirst Server URL.
 For example `http://myMobileFirstServer:9080`.
 Find this value in the `mfpclient.properties` file (`wlServerHost` and `wlServerPort`).
 The protocol is the `wlServerProtocol` value.
    * **mfp-server-context:** MobileFirst server context as configured in its `server.xml`.
 Find this value in the `mfpclient.properties` file (`wlServerContext`).